Vitamin E Level

 Also acceptable: One Gold-top SST tube.

 Physician Office/Drawsite Specimen Preparation

+Protect specimen from light.
 Let specimen clot 30-60 minutes and immediately centrifuge to separate serum from cells.
-Transfer serum to a plastic transport tube and refrigerate (2-8°C or 36-46°F).
+Transfer serum to an amber plastic transport tube and refrigerate (2-8°C or 36-46°F).

 Preparation for Courier Transport